Vallevard/c-programming-tutorial/loops.rst

 =============
 Do-While loop
 =============
 A Do-While loop performs the comparison at the end of the loop.
-This means that the code in the loop is always executed at least once.
+This means that the code in the loop is always executed at least once, with subsequent loop operations only being performed if the criteria is met.

 .. literalinclude:: _examples/dowhileloop.c